MaterializeInc/materialize/doc/developer/design/20230829_topk_size_hint.md

 Memory usage can be reduced substantially for queries with min/max or top-k by tuning the `EXPECTED GROUP SIZE` query hint.
 The query hint informs Materialize about the maximum size of the query groups that are expected in the input to the min/max reduction or top-k operation.
-Based on this information, Materialize can size down the height of the hierarchy and allocate stack fewer arrangements.
+Based on this information, Materialize can size down the height of the hierarchy and stack fewer arrangements.

 Currently, the `EXPECTED GROUP SIZE` controls the tuning of both min/max reductions and top-k computations.